enterspeedhq/enterspeed-migrator/README.md

 ## Getting started moving data into Umbraco 10
-You need to pull down the source code and reference your Umbraco 10 project to the `Umbraco10.Migrator.Package` project.
+You need to pull down the source code and reference your Umbraco 10 project to the `Umbraco.Migrator.Package` project.
 This should give you the required references to get started.
 Still pretty early, so no official package has been created for this project.

 #### App settings
 For the migrator to work, we need to specify a few settings in the target CMS (in this case Umbraco 10).